DeactivatedWhatSoever/NSL/language/java/java_8_lambdas.md

 ### From External Iteration to Internal Iteration

+- Can’t believe streams are added to the Collections API.
+I think Stream is a connector between the Collection and the Iterator right?

+- Dang, didn’t know Java’s for loop actually calls the iterator and iterates with hasNext() and next()!
+I am shocked!
+Java’s a lie!

+	- Oh yeah, they call iterating with for, while, do, and that stuff means ‘External Iteration’.

+	- Iterator ... welcome to the external iteration world people!

+- Now for Stream!
+When you call stream(), it doesn’t affect the original collection.
+You do the filtering, map, counting etc on it and the contents of the ‘stream’ will be changed.
+Which is functional, making the original collection ‘immutable’.

+	- This is ‘Internal Iteration’ people!
+Well, we can do more that that stuff with streams though.
+It’s pretty cool to have them.
+A key thing that you have to know is immutability.

 ### What’s Actually Going on

+- You have to understand eager and lazy evaluation.

+	- Eager evaluation is something when the function returns another stream!
+Which means, a final value isn’t evaluated.
+Collect will be an example of eager, but the others like filter, map, those kind of stuff would be lazy evaluation.

 ### Common Stream Operations

 - collect(toList())

+	- Generates a list from the stream!
+I told you!
+It was eager!!!
+Oh and this dude can do toSet and stuff.
+I’m sure there will be a lot more argument values available.

 - map

+	- Dude ... this doesn’t do the thing that filter does god damn it!
+You totally got it wrong.
+Map converts a value to another type!
+It produces another stream of new values.

+	- If a for loop is adding some stuff to a list, go with map.

 - filter

+	- This is the function that really ‘filters’ the god damn stuff.
+If the condition is true, the element will be included in the stream!

+	- If a for loop just has an if statement, just go for filter.

 - flatMap

+	- Flatten a list of lists.
+The main purpose is that.
+So when you have a stream that has a stream inside, just flat it up with flatMap.

 - Max and min

+	- Comaprator.comparing -> This is the key over here.
+Give the element that is the key of comparing.
+It’ll find you your max and min!

 - A Common Pattern Appears

+	- Think of the ‘sum’ operation while looping!
+Object accumulator = initialValue; for(Object element : collection) {
+	      accumulator = combine(accumulator, element);
+	  }

+	- The common pattern is used all the time like the one above.

 - reduce

+	- To fix this common pattern and make it abstract, we use something called reduce.

+		- I see.
+This is reduction.
+Reducing a values of lists into one value.
+That is what reduction is.
+Reducing it to one value!
+Got it.

+	- Go and find about mapReduce.
+See if it’s something that is involved with the ‘reduce’ over here.

 - Putting Operations Together

+	- Well this is just an example of using all the map, collect, and filter stuff.
+I actually have used them in my projects lately, but the most important thing that I learned about was the map dude.
+Also flapMap that I have never used once.

 ### Refactoring Legacy Code

+- Best thing to think is, changing the for loops.
+External to internal dude!

+- We should avoid ‘nested’ stream operations.
+Try to make everything in depth one!

+	- Making their depths smaller is best with using flatMap.
+I think I should find more examples on using flatMap stuff.

+- Oh, when you refactor the legacy code with Java 8 stuff, make sure you write unit tests with them.
+Legacy code will mostly have no tests.

 ### Multiple Stream Calls

+- It’s not efficient when you do multiple stream calls since you have to do eager operations on each of them.
+It won’t make the entirely parallel.

+- If you don’t chain as much as you can, you have to create some useless local variables and that will make your code dirty.

+- Oh yeah, too much boilerplate!

 ### Higher-Order Functions

+- It’s a very important thing in functional programming, passing around functions(behavior) and returning functions(behavior).
+These types of functions are called higher-order functions.
+So does that mean the other functions are lower-order functions?

+	- If the method signature has a FunctionalInterface, as in parameter or return type, it’s just a higher-order function!

 ### Good Use of Lambda Expressions

+- Capture values rather than capturing values?
+Don’t get what this means.

+- Whenever using higher-order functions on the Stream interface, you have to make sure not to have side effects.

 ### Key Points

+- Internal iteration is a way of iterating over a collection that delegates more control over the iteration to the collection.

+- A Stream is the internal iteration analogue of an Iterator.

+	- Yep, since the Iterator is an external iteration!

+- Many common operations on collections can be performed by combining methods on Stream with lambda expressions.

 ### Exercises